mizzoumca/public-docs/constitution.md

 **Article Five:**

-Section 1: Amendments to this constitution may be adopted at any regular meeting by a two-thirds vote of the MCA members present, provided that notice of the proposed amendment was presented at the previous regular meeting or that the written text of the proposed amendment was placed in members mailboxes at least a week prior to the meeting at which the vote is to be taken.
-Amendments are subject to approval by the Organization Research Group (ORG).
+Section 1: Changes to this constitution may be adopted at any regular meeting by a two-thirds vote of the MCA members present, provided that notice of the proposed amendment was presented at the previous regular meeting or that the written text of the proposed changes was placed in members mailboxes at least a week prior to the meeting at which the vote is to be taken. changes are subject to approval by the Organization Research Group (ORG).
+The constituion shall be maintained through a public github repository and all changes shall only be mmerged into the main branch with 2/3 approval

-Section 2: Motions made at regular meetings that do not represent amendments to the Constitution or changes in the Bylaws of this Association will be considered to be passed if they receive a simple majority of votes cast by members present at the meeting.
+Section 2: Motions made at regular meetings that do not represent changes to the Constitution or changes in the Bylaws of this Association will be considered to be passed if they receive a simple majority of votes cast by members present at the meeting.
 ### <a name="h.rnb6vfiq1fpz"></a>**By-Laws**
 ### <a name="h.pibm0vskugyp"></a>**Election Policy and Procedure**
 **Article One:**

-1. *Date*
-   1. Elections will be convened on the first Wednesday of December every year to elect club members to the executive board.

 1. *Personal Requirements*
    1. No one may hold more than one Executive Board position in a single election cycle.
-   1. One may hold more than one non-Executive Board position, though candidates are strongly encouraged to ensure that this does not cause a scheduling conflict.
+   2. One may hold more than one non-Executive Board position, though candidates are strongly encouraged to ensure that this does not cause a scheduling conflict.

-1. *Voting Procedure*
+2. *Voting Procedure*
    1. Executive Board members will be elected in one round of voting.
-   1. They will start with speeches from the members running for the highest ranking office first.
+   2. They will start with speeches from the members running for the highest ranking office first.
-   1. Those members will then step outside and allow for voting.
+   3. Those members will then step outside and allow for voting.
-   1. If a tie occurs, it shall be decided by the former President.
+   4. If a tie occurs, it shall be decided by the former President.
-   1. Once decided, this process will follow down the list of ranking officers.
+   5. Once decided, this process will follow down the list of ranking officers.
-   1. This will allow for someone who loses the presidency to still be allowed to run for vice presidency.
+   6. This will allow for someone who loses the presidency to still be allowed to run for vice presidency.
-   1. All executive board members shall be elected by plurality.
+   7. All executive board members shall be elected by plurality.
-   1. The election is run by all prior members of the executive board led by the Secretary.
+   8. The election is run by all prior members of the executive board led by the Secretary.

-2. *Term Lengths*
+3. *Term Lengths*
    1. The term of office will extend for one year, from January 1 after the election to the January 1 of the following year.

-3. *Requirements*
+4. *Requirements*
    1. All officers and committee representatives must have been enrolled at MU for at least one semester before they may assume office.
    2. There is a minimum 2.2 GPA requirement for all officers on a 4.0 scale for the full time they are in office.
    3. All officers must be elected by plurality.

-4. *Vacancies*
+5. *Vacancies*
    1. Vacancies in office will be filled at the meeting next ensuing after the vacancy occurs.
    2. Vacancies will be filled following the same procedure as annual elections.
    3. If the vacancy occurs while the majority of the executive board is not available on Mizzou campus, there shall be an emergency meeting of the remaining executive board and an interim shall be appointed.